Stopping virus a huge challenge at crowded US meat plants

 According to experts, the answer may be no.

 Given that the plants employ thousands of people who often work side by side carving meat, social distancing is all but impossible.
-Because of that, the risk of catching the virus will likely remain even as companies take numerous steps to increase protections for workers.
+Because of that, the risk of catching the virus will likely remain even as companies take steps to increase worker protections.

 “It’s not that people aren’t trying.
 It’s just that it is very difficult to control this illness,” said Dennis Burson, an animal science professor at the University of Nebraska-Lincoln.